What is Our History?

 “Why do I support the School Foundation?
 As a science teacher in LAPS, I was fortunate to have access to most of the science equipment/supplies I needed, but I rarely had access to the professional development necessary to stay current in my field.
 As a principal at 4 different LAPS schools, I never had sufficient discretionary funds to provide adequate student or teacher recognition, deal with unanticipated problems, or support creativity and innovation.
 As assistant superintendent, I wanted to do more to support students and staff but again, money was the issue.
 In New Mexico the funding system doesn’t favor school districts like Los Alamos.
 Fortunately, we are a wealthy community that values education and we can help ourselves.
 I have chosen to do that through donations to and involvement on the Board of the Los Alamos Public Schools Foundation.”

-–Cheryl Pongratz, Board President, Los Alamos Public Schools Foundation
+–Cheryl Pongratz, Founding Board Member, Los Alamos Public Schools Foundation